 A valid visa for Australia.

-It doesn’t matter if you’re moving or going to Australia for vacation, you need to have a visa to enter the country.
+Whether you’re moving to Sydney or going on vacation, you need a visa to enter the country.

-There are so many different visas for Australia that it’s hard to cover all of them.
+There are many different types of visas for Australia, making it difficult to cover them all.

-Instead, I focus mainly on work visas for skilled migrants.
+Instead, I focus mainly on Australian work visas for skilled migrants.